-The Plan Bay Area 2050 Draft Blueprint includes four elements: Transportation, Housing, the Economy, and the Environment.
-For the Environment element of the Draft Blueprint, strategies will be integrated to address topic areas including greenhouse gas reduction, climate and natural hazard risks, and conservation.
-These issues and their associated strategies link to and are thought of as an integrated blueprint alongside complementary transportation, housing and economic strategies.
-This document introduces the three environmental topical areas and the Draft Blueprint strategy proposed to achieve improved regional outcomes.
-The proposed strategies each have a brief strategy description for both Blueprint Basic and Blueprint Plus, as well as findings from Horizon analysis, a discussion of complementary Draft Blueprint strategies, and a summary of feedback received on the strategies from November and December public engagement.
+Background: The Plan Bay Area 2050 Draft Blueprint includes four elements: Transportation, Housing, the Economy, and the Environment.
+For the Environment element of the Draft Blueprint, strategies will be integrated to address topic areas including reducing greenhouse gases, mitigating climate and natural hazard risks, and conserving key natural and agricultural lands.
+These issues and their associated strategies link to and are thought of as an integrated Blueprint alongside complementary transportation, housing and economic strategies.
+This document introduces the three environmental topical areas and the Draft Blueprint strategies proposed to achieve improved regional outcomes.
+The proposed strategies each have a brief strategy description for both Blueprint Basic (which assumes no new future regional revenue measures) and Blueprint Plus (which assumes robust new futures regional revenue measures), as well as findings from Horizon analysis.
+Strategies: